Code-Institute-Submissions/melanyhowell-Project2/README.md

     + Name
     + Email
     + Message Area
+    + JavaScript allowing user to email owner directly from webpage.

++ Developer details
 #### Form Confirmation

-A message confirming Form has been submitted
+Once Send message has been clicked a popup appears saying request was submitted sucessfully.
 ### Future Features

-+ A buy now feature
-+ More products under a product gallery
-+ Product options such as colour, size and quantity
-+ Google Maps feature
-+ Showing how many products are in stock
-+ Customer account feature so customers can keep track of orders
++ Levels of difficulty
++ links to other games
++ Score rankings with other players

 ---